Skip to content

 WARNING

-The SHOPIFY_CLI_THEME_TOKEN authenticates the Shopify CLI without interactive login.
-It comes from the Theme Access app, which grants write_themes scope only -- no access to orders, customers, or other store data.
+The SHOPIFY_CLI_THEME_TOKEN authenticates Shopify CLI without interactive login.
+It comes from the Theme Access app (write_themes scope only).

-1. In the Shopify admin, go to Apps and install the Theme Access app
+1. In the Shopify admin, go to Apps and install Theme Access

 2. Open the app and click Create theme password

-5. Copy the token (format: shptka_...) and add it to your .env file
+4. Copy the token (shptka_...) from the one-time link and add it to .env

 TypeNameValue